doppl3r/kinematic-character-controller-example/readme.md

 ### Interpolation

-To improve visual performance, this example separates the physics engine and the rendering engine into 2 separate "loops".
-The physics engine loop runs at 30hz, while the rendering loop runs at the refresh rate of your monitor (ex: 240hz).
+To improve visual performance, this example separates the `physics` engine and the `graphics` engine into 2 separate [Ticker.js](src/js/core/Ticker.js) loops.
+The `physics` engine loop runs at 30hz, while the `graphics` loop runs at the refresh rate of your monitor (ex: 240hz).

-The alpha value is calculated by adding the sum of time that has changed between these two loops (value will always be between 0.0 and 1.0).
-The alpha value is then applied to the 3D objects position/rotation each time the rendering loop is called.
+The `alpha` value (between 0.0 and 1.0) is calculated by adding the sum of time that has changed between these two loops.
+The alpha value is then applied to the 3D objects position/rotation each time the graphics loop is called.

-Here is a **slow motion** example that demonstrates the interpolation between the physics engine and the graphical rendering.
+Here is a `slow motion` example that demonstrates the interpolation between the physics engine and the graphical rendering.
 Without interpolation, the game would appear as choppy as the wireframes.

 ![Screenshot](public/gif/interpolation.gif)

 ### Custom Events

 The physics entity system is designed to dispatch events to observers by event type (ex: `collision`, `added`, `removed` etc).
-The following example shows how you can prescribe a `collider` event to a specific entity using JSON data:
+The following example shows how you can prescribe a `collider` event to a specific entity using object data:
 ```
 const entity = EntityFactory.create({
-  "type": "cube",
+  type: 'cube',
+  activeCollisionTypes: 'ALL',
+  activeEvents: 'COLLISION_EVENTS',
-  "events": [
+  events: [
     {
-      "name": "bounce",
+      name: "bounce",
-      "velocity": { "x": 8, "y": 0, "z": 0 }
+      velocity: { x: 8, y: 0, z: 0 }
     }
   ]
 });